Life at CGC Landran

 ...Read More

-Institute of Engineering & Technology, Bachelor of Technology [B.Tech] (Computer Science and Engineering)
+Sri Sukhmani Institute of Engineering and Technology - [SSIET], Bachelor of Technology [B.Tech] (Computer Science and Engineering)

 Course Curriculum Overview: